-Scent is looking for volunteers to test our new Scent Explore and Scent Measure apps by taking part in our citizen science campaign in the Kifisos river basis, Athens.
+Scent is looking for volunteers to test our new Scent Explore app as part of our first pilot campaign in the Kifisos River Basin, Athens.

-Participants will use the augmented reality function of the Scent Explore app to capture Scent creatures hidden at specific points along the river.
-The images collected during the campaign contain valuable information for researchers and scientists about the land-cover and land-use along the river.
+Volunteers will be using the augmented reality function of the Scent Explore app to capture Scent creatures hidden at specific points along the river.
+The images and data collected during the campaign contain valuable information for researchers and scientists about the land-cover and land-use along the river.

 Scent and the Kifisos River Basin